 The squat is an essential exercise for anyone who is serious about weight-lifting.
-Although the squat is a fundamental Deep squats in a squat cagemovement, it is easy for beginners to get it wrong.
+Although the squat is a fundamental movement, it is easy for beginners to get it wrong.
 Here are 11 top tips to get you in the right direction and make the most of this compound movement.

 #1.
 Feet flat